 We are a Delaware corporation that was formed on January 31, 2002.
-On March 14, 2013, we changed our corporate name from Lapis Technologies, Inc. to Micronet Enertec Technologies, Inc. We operate through two Israel-based companies, Enertec Systems 2001 Ltd, or Enertec, our wholly-owned subsidiary, and Micronet Ltd, or Micronet, in which we have a controlling interest, which develop, manufacture, integrate and globally market rugged computers, tablets and computer-based systems and instruments for the commercial, defense and aerospace markets.
+We operate through two Israel-based subsidiaries, Enertec Systems 2001 Ltd, or Enertec, our whollyowned subsidiary, and Micronet Ltd, or Micronet, our consolidated subsidiary, which develop, manufacture, integrate and globally market rugged computers, tablets and computer-based systems and instruments for the commercial, defense and aerospace markets.
 Our products, solutions and services are designed to perform in severe environments and battlefield conditions.